-The good news is all four systems on our list are fairly intuitive and have excellent customer service teams and resources to guide you, so we’re sure you’ll do great.
+The good news is all the systems on our list are fairly intuitive and have excellent customer service teams and resources to guide you, so we’re sure you’ll do great.

 You will certainly get a great ROI on any CRM if it’s the right one for you, properly configured and used to the best of its abilities.